coopdevs/coopdevs-treball-odoo-provisioning/README.md

 Use `state: absent` to remove a user.

-After execute this playbook the `odoo` the authorized SSH keys was removed and to acces it you can access with your sysadmin user and execute `sudo su odoo`.
+After executing this playbook the `odoo`'s authorized SSH keys is removed.
+To log in to the server as `odoo` user you should login with your sysadmin user and execute `sudo su odoo`.
-All other users need acces to odoo group to manage the system service.
+All other users must belong to `odoo` group to manage the system service.

+TASKS:
 - Create default_user
 - Create all sysadmin
 - Add ssh keys
 - Add sudo permisses

 ### Provision
-`provision.yml` - Install and configure all required software on the server.
+`provision.yml` - Installs and configures all required software on the server.

+TASKS:
 - Install common packages
 - Install PostgreSQL database and create a user
 - Install NodeJS and LESS

 ### Deploy
-`deploy.yml` - Deploy source code from Odoo Nightly and install Python requirements.
+`deploy.yml` - Deploys source code from Odoo Nightly and installs Python requirements.

+TASKS:
 - Install and create VirtualEnv
 - Ansistrano deploy:
   - Download the source code